fluent/fluentd-docker-image/README.md

 * store logs with tag `docker.**` into `/fluentd/log/docker.*.log` (and symlink `docker.log`)
 * store all other logs into `/fluentd/log/data.*.log` (and symlink data.log)

+This image uses Alpine Linux.
+If you want to use Ubuntu based image, use `ubuntu-base` tag.

 ## Configurable ENV variables

 Environment variable below are configurable to control how to execute fluentd process: